 When a child has a medical event or is injured at school: In Lower School, the parent or guardian may be informed of minor injuries, such as scrapes and bruises, by the teacher or the nurse.
 Middle and Upper school students typically inform a parent.
 The nurse will report an injury or symptoms if there is a pattern noted or other concerns.
 For moderate injuries that require medical treatment outside the scope of the Health Office, or prevent learning for the remainder of the day, the parent or guardian will be called to pick up the child.
 The parent will decide to seek further medical attention (or not).
 In the event of a medical emergency or severe injury; Emergency Medical Services (EMS) will be called immediately, and the parent will be notified as soon as possible.
 If a student sustains any impact to the head they will be assessed for concussion symptoms (see MPH Concussion Protocol).
-If the child has no concussion symptoms, the parent will be contacted by phone immediately.
+If the child has no concussion symptoms, the parent will be notified by email before the end of the school day.
+If the child has symptoms, the parent will be contacted by phone immediately.
 Any loss of consciousness, regardless of the cause, will result in a call for EMS.
 The Concussion Assessment Tool can be seen here.